What is a Certified Financial Planner® (CFP®)?

 How do I know my money is safe?

-Bienvenue Wealth LLC works directly with an independent third-party custodian, First Clearing, and all of our client assets are held in protected First Clearing accounts.
+Bienvenue Wealth LLC works directly with an independent third-party custodian, Wells Fargo Clearing Services LLC, and all of our client assets are held in protected Wells Fargo Clearing Services accounts.
 Your funds will never be commingled with any other investments.

 I’m an educated person.
 Why would I need a financial advisor?

 Highly successful and disciplined people know that accountability is a key to success.
 However, many people with the knowledge and experience to manage their own assets will procrastinate when it’s time to make a decision.
 Often their own needs take a back seat to jobs or family.
-We add value not only by helping you develop a plan, but also by implementing and adjusting it when necessary.
-My knowledge and accountability as a financial advisor can help you put a plan in place and take the actions necessary to meet your goals.
+We add value not only by helping you develop a plan but also by implementing and adjusting it when necessary.
+Our knowledge and accountability as financial advisors can help you put a plan in place and take the actions necessary to meet your goals.